 - E or eluviation Horizon.
 Sometimes also called the leaching layer, it is often sandy and silty and has had its minerals leached out by water dripping through.

 - B Horizon.
-This is the subsoil layer and it is rich in clays and minerals that flow down from the surface.
+This is the subsoil layer and it is rich in clay and minerals that flow down from the surface.

 - C Horizon.
 This is the layer of broken bedrock also called regolith.
 Plant roots rarely get down this far except when the surface layers are shallow.